aberba/twi-translation-guide/README.md

 <span id="terms">
 </span>

-## List of common terms and their Akan translations
+## List of common terms and their twi translations

 Each term has a marker such as **_(v)_**, **_(n)_**, **_(adj)_** indicating the term is either a **_nouns_**, **_verb_**, **_adjective_** respectively.
 Note that these translations are based in the context of computer science (Applying it in other context such as conversation, song, academic work, etc. may not be appropriate).